-Minimize the likelihood of smothering or tearing the injured skin and ensure good airflow around your tattoo.
+Minimize the likelihood of smothering or tearing the injured skin and ensure good airflow around the tattoo.
 If you have trouble sleeping on your side, there are options.

-Getting a V-shaped pillow may take the strain away from your neck and shoulder, preventing you from rolling in the night.
-Also, sleeping with a pillow between your knees could make you more comfortable and prevent excessive movement.
+A V-shaped pillow may take the strain away from your neck and shoulder, preventing you from rolling in the night.
+Also, sleeping with a pillow between your knees could prevent excessive movement.

-Switching to a new position can be hard if you’re used to sleeping on your back.
-However, it’s important that you do, at least while the tattoo on your back is still raw.
+Switching to a new position can be difficult if you’re used to sleeping on your back.

 For many people who sleep on their backs, moving to their stomachs may be more comfortable than trying to sleep on their shoulders.
 One benefit is sleeping on your stomach with the sheets pulled down to ensure your tattoo gets enough air.

-Moving your pillows to support your neck and shoulders can make this more comfortable if you find it hard to sleep with your head turned.
-If this is unviable, sleeping on your shoulder should be OK.
+Moving the pillows to support your neck and shoulders can make this more comfortable if you find it hard to sleep with your head turned.
+If this is unviable, sleeping on your shoulder is okay.

 Collarbone and Chest Tattoos

 If you have trouble with this, sleep in a slightly elevated position.
-If you can’t sleep on your back, sleeping on your side should be fine.
+If you can’t sleep on your back, sleeping on your side is okay.
 Avoid pressing the sheets or a pillow against your new tattoo.

-Sleeping on your new tattoo for a few hours if you roll over at night is unlikely to ruin it.
-The risk of infection or injury is low if you have clean bedding that doesn’t shed fibers regularly.
+Sleeping on a new tattoo for a few hours if you roll over at night is unlikely to ruin it.
+The risk of infection or injury is low if you have clean bedding that doesn’t shed fibers.

-The main signs of a bacterial infection in a new tattoo are:
+The main signs of a bacterial infection in a new tattoo include the following:

-If you have concerns about the state of a new tattoo, contact your tattooist for advice.
-If the tattoo shows signs of infection or you feel unwell, contact a medical professional.
+If you have concerns about the state of a new tattoo, contact the tattooist for their opinion.
+If the tattoo shows signs of infection or you feel physically unwell, contact a medical doctor.